Avery Balasbas

 Addressing challenges and preventing misuse

 While AI writing tools offer significant benefits, they also raise legitimate concerns about academic integrity and student dependency.
-The most common worry among educators is students using ChatGPT or similar tools to complete entire assignments, undermining the learning process and creating unfair advantages.

 To mitigate these risks: